UBC-MDS/EDAhelper/CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4.
+This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4, and from the [Pandas-governance Code of Conduct](https://github.com/pandas-dev/pandas-governance/blob/master/code-of-conduct.md).